 Make sure that the free play locking clip is installed such that one must push forward, toward the front of the bike, to remove.
-Otherwise the clip is ant to come under a while to remove.
 Otherwise the clip is apt to come undone while riding.

 To adjust freeplay (see figure 2b):